 Why Technological Advances are Needed

 Inventory managers know their job.
 However, their jobs are increasingly in a different landscape to just a few years ago.
-In fact, changes to businesses, and the supply chain landscape, are being driven by the technology.
+In fact, changes to businesses and the supply chain landscape are being driven by technology.
 It’s hugely changed businesses and the way they function.
 These changes are still happening, but it’s worth understanding what’s happening, why, and what the future holds.

 Real-Time Updates in Inventory Management

 Now, however, technological advances mean that we can use RFID technology to track goods and manage our inventory.
-The tags and scanners automate the process and keep a track of everything go in to, and out of, the warehouse – on a continual basis.
+The tags and scanners automate the process and keep a track of everything going into, and out of, the warehouse – on a continual basis.
 Each time a product is moved, it’s logged.
 You can trace every individual item down to the precise location, and per second.

 Managers are always having to make decisions based on inventory.
 These decisions can be made more reliably when they have been made in the context of insightful analysis of all data pertaining to inventory management.
 Therefore, it’s not just about saving time, but about giving managers the tools to actively improve business decisions.

-However, managing big data, and gaining the valuable insights, requires new and different skillsets.
-Technologically driven inventory management is more complex, and without the right skills it can hinder rather than help.
+However, managing big data and gaining valuable insights requires new and different skill sets.
+Technologically driven inventory management is more complex, and without the right skills, it can hinder rather than help.
 Only when it is used expertly and appropriately does it actually aid the business.

 The Difference Between Retail and Fulfilment is Narrowing